harmen-xb/ecore-glsp/README.md

 `docker run -it -p 3000:3000 --rm -v C:\my-workspace:/usr/src/my-workspace ecore-glsp:latest`

 Now when the image has started you can go to 'File' > 'Open Workspace...' and browse to /usr/src/my-workspace to open your own workspace.
-Any change made using ecore-glsp will be visible on your local folder.
+Any change made using ecore-glsp will be visible in your local folder.

 Tip: A shortcut to loading a specific workspace is adding the workspace path to the url.
 For example: `http://localhost:3000/#/usr/src/my-workspace`.